Thank you for signing up to . You will receive a verification email shortly.

 For a quintessentially British picnic, a flask of tea is a must.
 So too is something sweet to accompany your cuppa.
-Flapjack and brownies travel particularly well (if you can keep your little ones’ hands off them en route to your picnic spot).
+Flapjacks (opens in new tab) and chocolate brownies (opens in new tab) travel particularly well (if you can keep your little ones' hands off them en route to your picnic spot).

 TOP TIP: Freeze grapes and add them to your drinks.
 It’ll keep your vino chilled without diluting it.
 Plus, you get to eat them afterwards.

 A pack of tissues and hand gel will keep little (and big) hands clean and remember to pack a bin bag for the end of day clear up.

 IMPORTANT: Never leave bags of leftovers by an over-flowing bin.
 At the weekends, it may not be collected and it's highly likely the foxes will rip it apart instead, leaving a trail of litter across your favourite park or beauty spot.

 Picnic food - ideas for the perfect sandwiches

 How do you make a sandwich without it getting soggy?

 Wet ingredients, such as condiments or the classic tuna mayo, will make sandwiches soggy overnight so where possible choose dry ingredients.
 Pastrami and emmental on rye has to be one of the finest flavour combinations there is.
 Pack some sliced gherkins separately and add to your sandwich just before eating.

 Sliced tomato is the ruin of many a good sandwich.
 The smart money says store separately and pop into your sandwich at the last minute.
 Do likewise with cucumber and pickles to minimise moisture.